starhawking/python-terrascript/README.md

 **Terrascript** provides a method of generating [Terraform 0.12+](https://www.terraform.io) JSON files, while harnessing all the features the Python 3 (3.3+) language provides.

+This is the ``develop-0.7`` branch of Terrascript.
+Please also check the [README.md](https://github.com/mjuenema/python-terrascript/blob/develop/README.md) file in the ``develop`` branch for additional information.

 ## Compatibility

 Terraform versions prior to 0.12 are no longer supported by current Terrascript releases.